James V. Carmichael

-James Vinson Carmichael (October 2, 1910 – November 28, 1972) was member of the Georgia General Assembly, an attorney, business executive, and candidate for Governor of Georgia.
+James Vinson Carmichael (October 2, 1910 – November 28, 1972) was a member of the Georgia General Assembly, an attorney, business executive, and candidate for Governor of Georgia.

 Early life

 Carmichael was born, in Cobb County, Georgia to parents Emma Mae Nolan and John Vinson Carmichael.
 His parents owned a country store outside of Smyrna.
 Just before he turned sixteen, his spinal cord was almost completely severed when he ran out in front of a car.
 He was able to return to Marietta High School, after a year of medical care, but still in a wheelchair.
 He re-learned how to walk but could only do so for short distances with a cane.
 He endured intense pain for the rest of his life.

 Overcoming his disability, Carmichael graduated in 1933 from the Emory University School of Law.
 While attending Emory he was a member of Sigma Pi fraternity and Delta Theta Phi law fraternity.

 After receiving his law degree, he partnered with Mayor Leon M. "Rip" Blair in Marietta to form a practice.
 In 1938 he married Frances Elizabeth McDonald, and had three children: Mary Emma, James Jr., and Frances Elizabeth.